cbuescher/elasticsearch/README.md

     - `RALLY_BRANCH` optionally, the branch name.
 Defaults to `master` if unset.
     - `RALLY_SHA`: optionally, checkout a specific commit from the specified branch.
 If unset, the latest commit of `RALLY_BRANCH` will be used.

-2. Choose any of the previous workflows (Iterating on release/nightly benchmarks) and continue with the steps there.
+2. Repeat the steps from the previous section [Iterating on nightly benchmarks](#iterating-on-nightly-benchmarks-while-testing-changes-to-night-rally).

 3. If you are working with the `master` branch and don't want Rally to auto-update specify:
     ```